10 Light Pollution Filters for Astrophotography in the City

 These filters are worth giving a shot.
 I purchased a complete set of 1.25″ Svbony filters to use with a Starlight Xpress SX-42 and was astonished by my results on the Fish Head Nebula.
 Here is an interesting comparison on Cloudy Nights of the Svbony CLS filter against the Optolong L-Pro.

-The IDAS Nebula Booster shares a similar profile to the popular Optolong L-eNhance filter.
-It collects light in two primary areas of the visible spectrum, H-alpha, and OIII.
+The IDAS Nebula Booster shares a profile similar to that of the popular Optolong L-eNhance filter.
+It collects light in two primary areas of the visible spectrum, H-alpha and OIII.

 The image shared by Tony Lanahan below looks remarkably similar to my version of the Heart Nebula taken using the L-eNhance.
-Having another option in this category of filter is great news for amateur astrophotographers, as it seems dealers often have a hard time keeping them in stock.
+Having another option in this filter category is great news for amateur astrophotographers, as it seems dealers often have a hard time keeping them in stock.

 The Heart Nebula by Tony Lanahan.

-As you’ll see in the transmission graph below, the IDAS NB1 actually collects some data in the subtle SII wavelength as well.
-Combining all of the narrow bandpasses together can result in some dynamic images using a color camera.
+As you’ll see in the transmission graph below, the IDAS NB1 also collects some data in the subtle SII wavelength.
+Combining all of the narrow bandpasses can result in dynamic images using a color camera.

 IDAS NBA (Nebula Booster) transmission graph.